 Many cemeteries and memorials are now being listed and some are being considered for World Heritage Site status.
 With such recognition comes an added responsibility in how we care for them.

-The Commission has 23,000 sites across more than 150 countries.
+The Commission has 23,000 sites across more than 150 countries and territories.
 As a result, we have an understanding of local materials, tools and skills and legislation in our management and care.

 As change and decay are inevitable, the preservation of our resources and landscape is difficult.
 Our objective is to prevent decay and manage these changes so they are carried forward for future generations to appreciate.